 Teahupo’o is a small village on the southwestern coast of the island of Tahiti in French Polynesia that is known worldwide for its offshore surf break, which produces heavy, glassy waves.

 One of the reasons that this wave is so dangerous is that it starts in very deep water (500 yards offshore) and then suddenly meets the reefs close to shore and immediately crashes down hard.

-It is not like a regular wave that peaks and folds over and breaks.
-Instead, it’s as if the whole ocean is folding in on to itself, thus producing extra-thick waves (pillow break).
+It is unlike a regular wave that peaks, folds, and breaks.
+Instead, it’s as if the whole ocean is folding in on itself, thus producing extra-thick waves (pillow break).

-The wave’s unique shape is due to an extremely shallow coral reef, sometimes less than 20 inches beneath the water’s surface, which is responsible for the very hollow breaking waves.
+The wave’s unique shape is due to a highly shallow coral reef, sometimes less than 20 inches beneath the water’s surface, which is responsible for the very hollow breaking waves.